 Seek to partner with the School System to ensure services are coordinated in support of at-risk youth and their families who have fallen victim to drug, alcohol and opioid addiction.

-Phil will work energetically to ensure that our County provides responsive and quality services for all of Providence residents – from public safety to safe drinking water -- at the lowest effective cost.
+Phil will work energetically to ensure that our County provides responsive and quality services for all Providence residents — from public safety to safe drinking water — at the lowest effective cost.
 The best way to maintain broad community support for schools and county services is to perform well and be accountable.
 Phil will advocate with the Virginia General Assembly that it unlock revenue-generating options to relieve the homeowner’s property-tax burden.
-As Providence Supervisor, constituent support for solutions to problems will be his highest priority, whether they be Route 66 hot lane construction, potholes, snowplowing or trash pickup.
-And he will work to ensure that a safety net remains in place to support our residents’ most basic needs.
+As Providence Supervisor, constituent support for solutions to problems will be his highest priority, whether they be Route 66 hot lane construction, potholes, snowplowing, or trash pickup.
+He will work to ensure that a safety net remains in place to support our residents’ most basic needs.

 To build high quality, responsive and efficient public services, Phil will seek to:

 Institute best Board governance practices and promote communication and cooperation among Supervisors in support of their respective districts and the County at large.

 Review the processes by which the performances of the County Executive and leadership team are assessed and rewarded.
 Ensure that the focus is on continuous improvement and adoption of national best practices.